Young scorers lead the way as NHL All-Star weekend arrives

 An influx of young stars like McDavid, Matthews, Mathew Barzal of the New York Islanders and Vancouver rookie Elias Pettersson helped contribute to the 13 percent jump in scoring in a three-year span.

+“I came in the league out of college and I was 22 or 23 and I was the youngest guy on the team,” Columbus 29-year-old forward Cam Atkinson said.
+“Now it’s unheard of if you don’t have two or three guys under the age of 20.
+It’s great for the sport.
+It’s a fast game and that’s what the fans want.”

 The surge hasn’t been limited to the youngsters.
-Washington’s Alex Ovechkin leads the NHL in goals with 37 at age 33 and was slated to be the fourth captain this weekend before deciding to stay home and rest instead.
+Washington’s Alex Ovechkin leads the NHL in goals with 37 at age 33 and was slated to be the fourth captain this weekend before deciding to stay home and rest.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports